 Wait?
 Isn’t that a contradiction to what’s written above?
 Nope!
 We spoke to a beautiful girl who moved to Boracay from a more remote village, she explained to us that before moving to Boracay she had never worn short shorts as they were considered too risqué in her conservative village.
 Catholicism is a prominent religion in the Philippines, with 80% of people identifying as Roman Catholic, so conservative dress is quite common.
 That said, Boracay can be a bit of a party island… it’s tropical and has a lot of influence from visitors, so it’s not uncommon to see girls wearing little shorts and tank tops.

 Given this Asian country was ruled by the Spanish for 377 years, then as an American colony from 1898 to 1946, it’s no surprise the local language is influenced by other cultures.
 Tagalog, as it’s called, is a mix of European, Asian and Native American languages.

 That’s right!
 There are just over 7,100 islands in the Philippines.
 If you’re a Survivor nerd, like me, you’ll be freaking out when you arrive and realise a number of Survivor seasons were filmed on some of these 7,100 islands.

 22. It’s important to be polite

-Our trip to Boracay was made possible by AirAsia, Henann Lagoon Resort and Boracay Diary.
-AirAsia operates 7x weekly flights to Kalibo – Boracay, the Philippines from Kuala Lumpur.
-With fly-thru services available connecting Guests from Australia (Gold Coast, Melbourne, Sydney) and China (Beijing, Hangzhou, Shang Hai) seamlessly via Kuala Lumpur.
-For MORE information, read my guide on How to get to Boracay.
+Our trip to Boracay was made possible by AirAsia and Henann Lagoon Resort.
+AirAsia operates 7x weekly flights to Kalibo – Boracay, Philippines from Kuala Lumpur.
+With fly-thru services available connecting Guests from Australia (Gold Coast, Melbourne, Sydney) and China (Beijing, Hangzhou, Shang Hai) seamlessly via Kuala Lumpur*.
+For more information, read my guide on How to get to Boracay.